-An overview of the study of environmental change during the Quaternary.
-Approaches used to understand past climatic conditions and effects on terrestrial and marine ecosystems at global, regional and local scales will be explored, as will physical, geochemical and biological methods associated with continuous and depositional environments.
+This course is an overview of the study of environmental change during the Quaternary.
+Approaches used to understand past climatic conditions and effects on terrestrial and marine ecosystems at global, regional, and local scales are explored as well as physical, geochemical, and biological methods associated with continuous and depositional environments.
 This course is taught largely at an undergraduate level.
-Graduate students will have additional course requirements/expectations.
+Graduate students have additional course requirements/expectations.
 Prerequisite: GEO 221 and GEO 222.
-Offered Alternate Years.
+Offered Spring - Even Numbered Years.